When it comes to translating the visions of architects into tangible realities, the mastery of architectural scales becomes an indispensable tool.

 It ensures that everyone involved in the project has a clear and shared visual understanding of the design, fostering collaboration and reducing the likelihood of errors during the construction phase.

 This, in turn, translates to a smoother project flow, potentially saving time and financial resources.

 A 1:100 scale is the representation of an object and/or subject that is 100 times smaller that it’s real world size of 1.
 So when reading this scale, 1 unit is the equivalent and equal to 100 units.

-Another example would be when model making, where if you were to say model Mies van der Rohe’s Farnsworth house at a 1:100 scale; its floor level is elevated above the ground by 1.6 meters, which would be represented in the model as 1.6 cm …100 times smaller.
+Another example would be when model making, where if you were to say model Mies van der Rohe’s Barcelona Pavilion at a 1:100 scale; its floor level is elevated above the ground by 1.6 meters, which would be represented in the model as 1.6 cm …100 times smaller.

 1:100 scale conversion and ratio calculation

 For a quick and easy conversions, try this online tool supplied here

 The 1:100 scale strikes an ideal balance between providing enough detail to understand the intricacies of a space while still offering a comprehensive overview of the project.
 This makes it a versatile choice for a wide array of projects, from residential to mid-sized commercial buildings.